Julie Benning

 But the day after Thanksgiving on Friday, November 28, 1975, 18-year-old Julie Benning vanished without a trace after going to work in Waverly, Iowa.

 Her father, Lowell Benning of rural Clarksville, drove to Waverly and reported her missing to Police Chief Clarence Wickham.
 Mr. Benning knew that Julie — the eldest of his five daughters — would never just disappear without a word, and asked police to contact area media about his missing child.
-Wickham, perhaps not fully convinced foul play was involved, suggested Benning make the media contacts himself.
+Wickham, perhaps not fully convinced foul play was involved, suggested Benning contact the media himself.

 The distraught father went to newspapers and radio stations in person, asking they alert the public about his daughter’s disappearance.
 KWWL Radio reported on the story, and a Bureau of Criminal Investigation (now Iowa Division of Criminal Investigation) agent was sent to work with the family.